tka85/btc-tools/README.md

 ]
 ```

-## Util: 'xpubConvert'
+## Util: 'convertXpub'

 Convert from one type of extended key to another.
+Despite the name it applies to extended private and public keys.

-Meaningful conversions between any types of same group:
+Meaningful conversions between any two of same group:

   * mainnet xprv: ['xprv', 'yprv', 'Yprv', 'zprv', 'Zprv']
   * mainnet xpub: ['xpub', 'ypub', 'Ypub', 'zpub', 'Zpub']